Curating 'Sustainable Futures Exhibition'

 Team

-Vrinda Mathur (Curatorial Lead), Arvind Bhallamudi (Assistant Curator), Dani Epstein (Production Lead), Shravan Rao (Production Assistant), Harshal Duddalwar (Graphic Designer) Farida Abousteit (Graphic Designer) Yuheng He, Helina (Physical Designer) Leslie Ponce-Díaz (Physical Designer).
+Vrinda Mathur (Curatorial Lead), Arvind Bhallamudi (Assistant Curator), Dani Epstein (Production Lead), Shravan Rao (Production Assistant), Harshal Duddalwar (Graphics) Farida Abousteit (Graphics) Yuheng He, Helina (Spatial), Leslie Ponce-Díaz (Spatial)

 Role

-Managed participant and team logistics, lead copywriting and communications, and supported the team with spatial design, graphics and overall production and launch.
+Managed participant and team logistics, lead copywriting and communications, and supported the team with spatial design, graphics, production and launch.

 Exhibition Design